kraghuveer1983/timetable/README.md

 2. Run ``npm install`` inside ``../modules/MMM-SL-PublicTransport/`` folder

 ## Configuration
 **Note**: In release 1.5 there is a major change of the configuration.
 Please read through carefully and update your configration appropriately.
 All features present in earlier releases are available but you need to redefine your configuration.
 The new configuration ``stations`` will allow you to define in more detail what you want to see.
 For examples see the section [How to use the stations parameter](#how-to-use-the-stations-parameter) below.

+Keep in mind that your configuration should not exceed the Trafiklab quota of 10.000 API calls per month.
+You can find more examples on this below
 ```
 modules: [
     ...